fjnn/hvl-ele201/_pages/lectures/l6-dac-pwm.md

 Hence to map an analog input value, which ranges from 0 to 1023 to a PWM output signal, which ranges from 0 - 999, you can use the :code:`map(value, 0, 1023, 0, 999)` function.
 This function has five parameters, one is the variable in which the analog value is stored, while the others are 0, 1023, 0 and 999 respectively.
 Be careful!
 These values will be different based on how you set ADC and PWM configurations.

-## Exercise-4: Potentiometer and LED dimmer
+## Exercise-4: Potentiometer and LED dimmer with PWM
 1. Create a new project without using the default mode.
 1. On the left, go to `System Core > RCC > HSE: Crystal/Ceramic Resonator`.
 Set your clock configurations as usual.
 1. Configure ADC: